Digital-Preservation-Finland/file-scraper/README.rst

         * Record separator (line terminator): ``separator=<record separator>``
         * Header field names as list of strings: ``fields=[<field1>, <field2>, ...]``
         * NOTE: If these arguments are not given, the scraper tries to find out the delimiter and separator from the CSV, but may give false results.
-        * NOTE: See forcing MIME type and character encoding below.
+        * NOTE: See giving MIME type and character encoding below.
 CSV files are typically detected as text/plain by default.

     * For XML file well-formed check: